 I am currently an Assistant Professor in the Department of Computer Science at the University of Liverpool.
-Prior to this, I worked as a Research Fellow in the Department of Computer Science at University College London, funded by the EU Horizon 2020 program EndoMapper.
+Prior to this, I worked as a Research Fellow in the Department of Computer Science at University College London, funded by the EU Horizon 2020.
 I completed my PhD at the Hamlyn Centre, Imperial College London.
-I also had the privilege of working as a Research Scientist at Reality Labs, Meta (Facebook), where I gained invaluable experience and contributed to pioneering projects in Eye Tracking for AR/VR applications.
+I also had the privilege of working as a Research Scientist at Reality Labs, Meta (Facebook) before.

-I earned my BEng degree in Mechanical Engineering with First Class Honours from the University of Birmingham, UK, in 2018, followed by an MRes degree in Medical Robotics and Image-Guided Intervention with Distinction from Imperial College London, UK, in 2019.
+I earned my BEng degree in Mechanical Engineering from the University of Birmingham, UK, in 2018, followed by an MRes degree in Medical Robotics and Image-Guided Intervention from Imperial College London, UK, in 2019.

 PhD in AI, Computer Vision & Medical Robotics, 2023